 Tibetan Kriya.
-In Tibetan Buddhism, there is kriya too.
-It refers to a practice in the Nyingma tradition, which is traced back to Padma-Sambhava.
+In Tibetan Buddhism there is kriya too.
+It refers to a practice in Nyingma, which is traced back to Padma-Sambhava.
 Nyingma transmits tantric teachings called Vajrayana.
-The tummo method also has some features in common with kriya yoga parts.
+The relaxed sort of vase breathing involved in the tantric tummo method also has some features in common with kriya yoga parts.
+(WP, "Vase breathing")

-Bodily hatha-yoga with various pranayama (breathing) methods, postures and "holdings" contains elements taken up in the more elaborate kriya systems, such as Satyanananda's.
-They may be seen in hatha-yoga of body postures, yoga mudras, "holdings", and the like.
+Hatha-yoga describes various pranayama (breathing) methods, postures and "holdings" that are included in the elaborate kriya system in Satyanananda Yoga.
+The "limbs" are found in hatha-yoga of body postures, the gentle pranayama method of ujjayi, yoga mudras, "holdings", and the like.
 Thus, both simple and elaborate kriya-yoga is deeply into hatha-yoga.
-[Ybk].
+(Hewitt 1991).

 Feuerstein, Georg.
 Encyclopedic Dictionary of Yoga.
 New York: Paragon House, 1990. ⍽▢⍽ The "kriya-yoga" entry explains the ancient Sanskrit word 'kriya' and informs among other things that the Bhagavata-Purana (XI.27.49) text has that kriya-yoga can be either Vedic or Tantric practice.
 Both approaches are said to lead to the Divine.
 Moreover, Yogananda's changed kriya includes concepts and exercises that derive from or at least are similar to kundalini-yoga, Dr. Feuerstein understands.
 [WP, sv.
 "Kundalini yoga"]